Sig P365 Review by Alien Gear Holsters

 The slide has fore and aft slanted serrations, with an external extractor that serves as a loaded chamber indicator.
 There is also a witness hole at the rear of the barrel on top of the slide as well.
 Sig Sauer's XRAY3 day/night sights sit at the front and back, and both are drift-adjustable.
 They are low-profile, but quite useable.
 The slide is slightly beveled for a smooth draw but still having Sig Sauer aesthetics.

-The barrel is matte carbon steel, and a dual captive recoil spring steel guide rod.
+The barrel is matte stainless steel, and a dual captive recoil spring steel guide rod.
 That makes a difference, as perceived recoil from the P365 belies the light weight and diminutive size.
 It's rated for +P ammunition, though whether you'd use +P in a "micro compact" is up to you.

 The trigger is a nesting design with an outer hull and inner blade, so it does have a two-piece trigger design.
 This gives you the standard three passive safety system found on many striker guns.
 The trigger itself has a light pull - usually around 5.5 pounds, yours may be more or less - and smoothish travel which is a touch on the long side and a decent break with a bit of stacking.